What Is an Arm’s Length Sale in Real Estate?

 Learn More with Online Continuing Education

-Real estate practice requires understanding all kinds of terms and concepts like an arm’s length sale to navigate the market successfully (and legally!).
+The practice of real estate requires understanding all kinds of terms and concepts like an arm’s length sale to navigate the market successfully (and legally!).

-You probably learned about most of these concepts initially in your pre-license coursework, but one of the reasons that states require continuing education (CE) for the renewal process is to keep important knowledge fresh, even if you don’t use it very often.
+You probably learned about most of these concepts initially in your pre-license coursework, but one of the reasons that state real estate boards require continuing education (CE) for the license renewal is to keep important knowledge fresh and up to date, even if you don’t use it very often.

 We have approved online CE courses in most states.
 They’re self-paced, mobile-friendly, and convenient.
 They can help you meet your renewal requirements whenever and wherever you have time.